structureddynamics/OSF-Web-Services-PHP-API/README.md

 + Define all the parameters/features/behaviors of the web service by invoking different methods of the class
 + Send the resulting query using the send() method

-Here is an example of a query that is generated using the OSF PHP API and sent to specific OSF network instance:
+Here is an example of a query that is generated using the OSF Web Services PHP API and sent to specific OSF network instance:

 ```php